ysmood/yaku/docs/lazyTree.md

 The tree is dynamically modified on runtime.
-As the dynamic process goes on, the tree's any node can be extended to any shape, of course it's append only, you can delete node of this tree.
+As the dynamic process goes on, the tree's any node can be extended to any shape, of course it's append only, you cannot delete node of this tree.

+To be continued...